 not only how to regulate Facebook but of how to conceptualize an entity that operates largely without meaningful competitors and collects troves of information on more than two billion human beings.
 Facebook — alongside Big Tech counterparts of Google and Amazon — is operating at a vast scale.
 As such, any meaningful attempts to hold the company accountable should be equally disruptive, to borrow a Silicon Valley term of art….

 David Carroll, a professor at the New School, who took legal action against Cambridge Analytica in the United Kingdom, agreed that, “no fine would be adequate for a monopoly.
-Advertisers, users, and investors do not register the fines in their economic activity.
-[They’re] still buying, using investing.
+Advertisers, users, and investors do not register the fines in their economic activity. still buying, using investing.
 It causes no material harm to Facebook.
 It’s just bad PR.”

 What does he have in mind?
 “Seizure of servers, criminal penalties against corporate directors and Stop Data Processing orders would actually be painful penalties,” he argued.
 Or, even more intense, “force Facebook to delete its user data and models and start from scratch under rigorous collection restrictions.”